Domuni Universitas now organises online Master research seminars.

 How does it work?

-- The seminar lasts between 6 and 10 weeks and is divided into 2-week sections.
-The first week of each section works as follows:
+- The seminar lasts between 6 and 10 weeks and is divided into 2-week stages.
+The first week of each stage works as follows:

 - The professor presents a text to be read and analysed or an idea to be considered.